taocpp/PEGTL/doc/Inputs-and-Parsing.md

 Lazy tracking is recommended when the position is used very infrequently, for example only in the case of throwing a `parse_error`.

-Immediate tracking is recommended when the position is used frequently and/or in non-exceptional cases, for example when annotating every AST node with the position.
+Immediate tracking is recommended when the position is used frequently and/or in non-exceptional cases, for example when annotating every AST node with the line number.

 ## Line Ending